HSF/hsf.github.io/_gsocproposals/2019/proposal_Phoenix.md

 A browser-based event display, capable of showing some simple detector geometry as well as visualisations of the event data (charged particles, photons, jets etc).
 The event display should be capable of displaying a subset of physics data, depending on user defined selections.
 We should specify a data format, complete enough to represent the data from a typical High Energy Physics experiment.

 ## Requirements
-JavaScript, Web development skills (GUI design experience a bonus).
+JavaScript, Web development (GUI design experience a bonus).

 ## Mentors
   * [Edward Moyse](mailto:edward.moyse@cern.ch)